 This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access.

-In the workplace it is also important to monitor and care for the occupational health of all employees.
+In the workplace, it is also important to monitor and care for the occupational health of all employees.
 The HSE reports that in 2008 and 2009 showed that around about 1.2 million people in the UK suffered from illnesses caused by or made worse at work.

 It is estimated that 11.4 million working days are lost every year in the UK due to stress.
-This stress can be caused by pure stress of work.
-It could also be bullying, or victimisation.
+This stress can be caused by the pure stress of work.
+It could also be bullying or victimisation.
 Stress can also lead to other problems, such as drink or drug abuse.
 It is the responsibility of the employee and the employer to make sure that any possible stress conditions are reduced.
 Also, if it has been identified then the appropriate action has been taken to try and reduce this to help the employee.
 Cases of bullying and victimisation should be stopped immediately.